 First, you will need a Lithic account.
 Get started by signing up.

 We offer a test environment at sandbox.lithic.com that provides all the functionality of api.lithic.com, including the ability to create test payment cards and simulate test transactions.
-The sandbox requires a separate API key that is available in the account page from the moment you sign up for Lithic.
+The sandbox requires a separate API key that is available in the Program Settings page from the moment you sign up for Lithic.
 Once you have your Sandbox API key, you can immediately start testing our API, either from our API Reference (by putting your API key in the Authentication Header on the right-hand side and selecting sandbox.lithic.com from the Base URL dropdown) or from your development environment.

 We highly recommend you develop and test your app against the sandbox — you are responsible for all financial activity on api.lithic.com associated with your API key.